mahmudaZaman/Predicting-House-Prices/README.md

 ## Problem Statement

-The Predicting House Prices project is dedicated to creating a precise model for predicting house prices, utilizing critical features such as square Bedroom count, Living space etc. This initiative aims to empower homebuyers, real estate professionals, and investors by providing them with valuable insights, enabling them to make well-informed decisions in the realm of property transactions.
+The Predicting House Prices project is dedicated to creating a precise model for predicting house prices, utilizing critical features such as Bedroom count, Living space etc. This initiative aims to empower homebuyers, real estate professionals, and investors by providing them with valuable insights, enabling them to make well-informed decisions in the realm of property transactions.

 ## Dataset